ATOJ5/ATOJ5/README.md

 <li>Courses I have participated in to expand my knowledge</li>
 </ul>

-<a href="https://github.com/ATOJ5/MusicPlayer"> <b>MusicPlayer<b> </a> - personal project that involves a music player developed in Java using the JavaFX library.
-This application allows you to play and manage your music library in a simple and customized way.
+<a href="https://github.com/ATOJ5/MusicPlayer"> <b>MusicPlayer<b> </a> - This application allows you to play and manage your music library in a simple and customized way.
 With an intuitive and appealing interface, Music Player offers features such as song search, playlist creation, loop playback, and much more

 <h2>Tools and Technology</h2>